o19s/opensearch-hybrid-search-optimization/README.md

 What you need:
 * An OpenSearch installation with your data indexed
 * You might need to prepare some steps to enable everything necessary for hybrid search.
 You can find these steps in notebook 1
-* Change the cells where the notebooks interact with a locally installed OpenSearch instance to interact with your OpenSearch isntance.
+* Change the cells where the notebooks interact with a locally installed OpenSearch instance to interact with your OpenSearch instance.
 * Change the fields used in the queries and the fields used in the response that are specific to the used dataset.